Understanding “volatile” qualifier in C | Set 2 (Examples)

 Let us declare the const object as volatile and compile code with optimization option.
 Although we compile code with optimization option, the value of the const object will change because the variable is declared as volatile which means, don’t do any optimization.

 [narendra@ubuntu]$ gcc -O3 volatile.c -o volatile –save-temp [narendra@ubuntu]$ ./volatile Initial value of local : 10 Modified value of local: 100 [narendra@ubuntu]$ ls -l volatile.s -rw-r–r– 1 narendra narendra 711 2016-11-19 16:22 volatile.s [narendra@ubuntu]$

-The above example may not be a good practical example, the purpose was to explain how compilers interpret volatile keyword.
-As a practical example, think of touch sensor on mobile phones.
-The driver abstracting touch sensor will read the location of touch and send it to higher level applications.
+The above example may not be a good practical example, but the purpose was to explain how compilers interpret volatile keyword.
+As a practical example, think of the touch sensor on mobile phones.
+The driver abstracting the touch sensor will read the location of touch and send it to higher level applications.
 The driver itself should not modify (const-ness) the read location, and make sure it reads the touch input every time fresh (volatile-ness).
 Such driver must read the touch sensor input in const volatile manner.

 Note: The above codes are compiler specific and may not work on all compilers.
 The purpose of the examples is to make readers understand the concept.

 Understanding “volatile” qualifier in C | Set 1 (Introduction)

 Refer to the following links for more details on volatile keyword: